brandinho/brandinho.github.io/_posts/2018-11-06-perceptron.md

 $$p(\varepsilon \mid L \leq \varepsilon \leq U) = \frac{p(\varepsilon)}{p(U) - p(L)} \, \, \text{for} \, L \leq \varepsilon \leq U$$

-You can make use of `scipy` and use the following function to generate samples from a truncated random normal distribution:
+You can import `scipy` and use the following function to generate samples from a truncated random normal distribution:

 ```python
   import scipy.stats as stats